MicrosoftDocs/cpp-docs/docs/sanitizers/examples-stack-use-after-scope.md

 ---
-title: "Stack Use After Scope."
+title: "stack-use-after-scope error"
 description: "Source examples and live debug screenshots for Stack Use After Scope errors." ms.date: 02/05/2021
 f1_keywords: ["stack-use-after-scope"]
 helpviewer_keywords: ["Stack Use After Scope"]
 ---

-# Stack use after scope
+# Example: `stack-use-after-scope` error

 The use of a stack address outside the lexical scope of a variable's lifetime can happen many ways in C or C++.